 My 7-year-old daughter has been diagnosed with strep throat four times in six months.
 Should we consider having her tonsils removed?

-If a child has six or more severe throat infections in one year, his or her doctor might suggest surgery to remove the tonsils (tonsillectomy).
-To be considered severe, each throat infection must meet at least one of the following conditions:
+If a child is diagnosed with strep throat seven or more times in one year, his or her doctor might suggest surgery to remove the tonsils (tonsillectomy).

 - Enlarged and tender lymph nodes in the neck

 Children can still get strep throat after having their tonsils removed.
 But for some children with recurring strep throat, tonsillectomy reduces the frequency and severity of strep throat infections.

 However, many children stop having recurring strep throat as they get older.
 The decision to remove a child's tonsils must be weighed against the risks of anesthesia and bleeding, as well as the missed school days to recover from the procedure.

 Tonsillectomy is an elective surgery except in three situations, all of which are relatively rare: cancer of the tonsils, bleeding of the tonsils and airway obstruction by the tonsils.

 July 21, 2017

 - Paradise JL, et al. Tonsillectomy and/or adenoidectomy in children: Indications and contraindications. https://www.uptodate.com/home.
 Accessed Feb.
 22, 2017.